The Combinatorial Brain Surgeon: Pruning Weights That Cancel One Another in Neural Networks: Introduction

 Local quadratic models of the loss function have been used in varied ways, then and now.
 In OBD, the Hessian matrix $\mH := \nabla^2 \mathcal{L} (\tilde{\vw})$ is further assumed to be diagonal, hence implying that pruning one weight has no impact on pruning the remaining weights.
 In OBS, the Hessian matrix $\mH$ is no longer assumed to be diagonal, and the optimality conditions are used to update the remaining weights of the network based on removing the weight which causes the least approximate increase to the loss function.
 The first modern revival of this approach is the Layerwise OBS by \citet{dong2017layerwise}, in which each layer is pruned independently from the others.
 More recently, WoodFisher by \citet{singh2020woodfisher} operates over all the layers by introducing a new method that more efficiently approximates the Hessian inverse $\mH^{-1}$, which is necessary for the weight updates of OBS.
 In a sense, those modern revivals focused on keeping the calculation of $\mH^{-1}$ manageable.

 However, current OBS approaches do not account for the effect of one pruning decision on other pruning decisions.
-Whereas OBS does take into account the impact of pruning a given weight on the remaining weights, only the weight with smallest approximated impact on the loss function is pruned at each step.
+Whereas OBS does take into account the impact of pruning a given weight on the unpruned weights, only the weight with smallest approximated impact on the loss function is pruned at each step.
 In the most recent work, \citet{singh2020woodfisher} described the updates involved on choosing two weights for simultaneous removal, but nevertheless observed that considering the removal of multiple weights together would be impractical if performed in such a way.

 While not disagreeing with \citeauthor{singh2020woodfisher}'s stance, we nevertheless proceed to formulate this problem and then consider how to approach it in a tractable way.
-In a nutshell, the contributions of this paper are the following: \begin{enumerate}[(i)] \item We propose a formulation of the Combinatorial Brain Surgeon~(CBS) problem using Mixed-Integer Quadratic Programming~(MIQP), which for tractability is decomposed into the problems of pruned weight selection and unpruned weight update (Section~\ref{sec:cbs}); \item We propose a local search algorithm to improve the solution from other methods for the selection of pruned weights, or CBS Selection (CBS-S) (Section~\ref{sec:local_search}); \item We also propose a randomized extension of magnitude-based pruning to obtain a diverse pool of CBS-S solutions for the local search algorithm (Section~\ref{sec:rmp}); and \item We extend the systematic weight update from OBS~\citep{hassibi1992surgeon,singh2020woodfisher} for updating the unpruned weights subject to multiple pruned weights, or CBS Update (CBS-U) (Section~\ref{sec:update}). \end{enumerate}
+In a nutshell, the contributions of this paper are the following: \begin{enumerate}[(i)] \item We propose a formulation of the Combinatorial Brain Surgeon~(CBS) problem using Mixed-Integer Quadratic Programming~(MIQP), which for tractability is decomposed into the problems of pruned weight selection and unpruned weight update (Section~\ref{sec:cbs}); \item We propose a local search algorithm to improve the selection of the weights to be pruned (Section~\ref{sec:local_search}); \item We propose a randomized extension of magnitude-based pruning to obtain a diverse pool of starting points for the local search algorithm (Section~\ref{sec:rmp}); and \item We decouple the systematic weight update from weight selection to circumvent the scalability issue anticipated by \citet{singh2020woodfisher} (Section~\ref{sec:update}). \end{enumerate}

 We focus on single-shot pruning after training to make before and after comparisons easier; as well as to facilitate comparing the results of our method with existing work, in particular that of \citet{singh2020woodfisher}.
 We discuss additional related work in Section~\ref{sec:literature}, evaluate the proposed algorithms in Section~\ref{sec:experiments}, and draw conclusions in Section~\ref{sec:conclusion}.